Wyoming law makes product manufacturers, distributors, and sellers responsible for product defects.

 A manufacturing defect occurs when the product is safe as designed but a mistake occurs in manufacturing the product.

 For example, the manufacturer may not correctly connect the wires in a toaster.
-A fire caused by the poorly connected wires may then be the result of a manufacturing defect.
+A fire caused by poorly connected wires may then be the result of a manufacturing defect.

 Marketing Defect (Failure to Warn)